nadiamariduena/python-intro-2024-privat/z__all_mds/27_Virtual_Env_and_pip_0_.md

 ##### chatgpt:

-- NumPy (Numerical Python) is a fundamental package for numerical computing in Python
+- NumPy (Numerical Python) is a fundamental package for numerical computing in Python.
+It provides support for large, multi-dimensional arrays and matrices, along with a collection of mathematical functions to operate on these arrays efficiently.
+Here’s an overview of what NumPy offers and how it differs from not using it: